EternityForest/THUNDERWARS/README.md

 * Does the item support any THREAT HABITS I am trying to quit?
 * Does the item require any special protection from damage or loss?
 * Is there likely to be a better version out before I actually want or need to use the item?
+* Does the item have limited shelf or calendar life?
+Will it be used before expiration?

 ### Imagination Drills